dlemmermann/JPackageScriptFX/README.md

 # JPackageScriptFX #

 This project demonstrates how projects can use scripts to build executables of their JavaFX applications via the `jdeps`, `jlink`, and `jpackage` tools.
 Two scripts are included for running builds on Mac and Windows.
-The jpackage tool is currently only available as an early access release based on the upcoming Java 14 (March 2020).
+The `jpackage` tool is currently only available as an early access release based on the upcoming Java 14 (March 2020).

-Important: the scripts do not try to create a fully modularized solution but instead tries to enable existing projects / applications, which often use non-modularized 3rd party dependencies, to be packaged again after the previous packaging tool stopped working for Java 11.
+Important: the scripts do not try to create a fully modularized solution but instead try to enable existing projects / applications, which often use non-modularized 3rd party dependencies, to be packaged again after the previous packaging tool stopped working since Java 11.

 ### Prerequisites